Financing Your Boat

 Faster Credit Decisions - Because you are working with professionals in the marine industry, National Marine Lenders Association lenders understand boats and their buyers.
 You can apply for a loan and be approved often in a few hours.

 Longer Financing Terms - National Marine Lenders Association marine finance specialists recognize the value of a well-maintained boat, so terms generally will be more attractive than those offered by lenders not actively making boat loans.

 Lower Monthly Payments - Because National MarineLenders Association marine lenders understand that boats have longer life cycles than cars, they tend to extend longer terms on boat loans.
 That means monthly payments are likely to be much lower than you had expected.

 More Electronics and Extras - National Marine Lenders Association marine lending specialists will allow you to finance optional equipment, electronics, extended service plans and life/disability insurance coverage with your purchase.
 By financing your boat purchase you can usually afford a newer, larger, or more powerful boat and all the gear that it takes to make boating safer and more enjoyable!

 Sales and personal property taxes - Although this varies by state, most new boat sales are subject to sales and or property taxes; used boat sales may also be taxed in entirety or by varying methods.
 Lenders will require proof of payment of sales tax to finalize any loan process.

-You can find National Marine Bankers Association marine lenders at boat shows, through ads in boating magazines and on the web, including a member listing on this site.
-Ask your dealer or broker to help you gain the financing benefits offered by National Marine Bankers Association marine lenders.
+You can find National Marine Lenders Association marine lenders at boat shows, through ads in boating magazines and on the web, including a member listing on this site.
+Ask your dealer or broker to help you gain the financing benefits offered by National Marine Lenders Association marine lenders.

-Here's where you learn about financing your boat purchase - how it's done, who can help you, and why you should be working with a member of the National Marine Bankers Association.
+Here's where you learn about financing your boat purchase - how it's done, who can help you, and why you should be working with a member of the National Marine Lenders Association.